swarnava-code/ghostrider/README.md

 - add more constraint to db
 - add more validation to dto and entity class
 - improve entity relationship and foreign key
+- add composite key based on email and id